 The Cultural Landscape of Meymand a cave village located in the south-eastern Iranian province of Kerman

-Shahr-i Sokhta or the burnt city in Sistan & Bluchestan province dating back to around 3200 BCE
+Shahr-i Sokhta or the burnt city in Sistan & Baluchistan province dating back to around 3200 BCE

 Bam and its Cultural Landscape

-Sassanid Archaeological Landscape of Fars Region comprising eight archeological sites in three geographical parts Bishapur, Firouzabad, and Sarvestan in the southeast of Fars Province
+Sassanid Archaeological Sights of Fars Region comprising eight archeological sites in three geographical parts Bishapur, Firouzabad, and Sarvestan in the southeast of Fars Province

 Hyrcanian Forests or the Caspian Forests covering the northern provinces of Iran

-But generally, Iran’s high season is from March to May when the weather is at its best throughout the country and from late August to October when the weather is a bit warmer.
-In total, spring in Iran is high season, summer and winter are low seasons, and fall is shoulder season.
+But generally, Iran’s high season is from March to May when the weather is at its best throughout the country, and from late August to October when the weather is a bit warmer.
+In total, spring in Iran is the high season, summer and winter are low seasons, and fall is the shoulder season.
 But keep in mind that Iran with its vast area, ancient culture, and amazing diverse climatic conditions has many to offer all year round.
-Moreover, low season is the best time to visit Iran’s cultural and natural attractions and communicate locals without worrying about the crowds of the tourists and travelers.
+Moreover, the low season is the best time to visit Iran’s cultural and natural attractions and communicate with locals without worrying about the crowds of tourists and travelers.

 From the Caspian shores in the north to the coast of the Persian Gulf and the sea of Oman in the south, Iran is at its best in spring but the unmissable places during your travel in Iran are Alborz and Zagros Mountains.
 Guilan, Mazandaran, and Golestan- the provinces on the coast of the Caspian Sea- and the north-west side of Iran are magnificent destinations for all seasons but they are at their best during spring.